librenms/librenms/doc/Extensions/Dispatcher-Service.md

 ## Memcached (distributed polling)

-LibreNMS still uses memcached for locking daily update processes.
+LibreNMS still uses memcached for locking daily update processes when using distributed polling.
 So you will still need to configure memecached unless you have updates disabled.

 ## MySQL